-Through our new Planet goals, we will work to reduce our environmental impact while growing our business and helping to meet the food, beverage and natural resource needs of our changing world.
+Through our Planet goals, we work to reduce our environmental impact while growing our business and helping to meet the food, beverage and natural resource needs of our changing world.

 PepsiCo anticipated the need to take environmental stewardship to a whole new level at the start of the new millennium, recognising that environmental sustainability is a core component of sustainable performance.

-We began to put in place the systems, processes and metrics needed to drive continuous improvement in energy and water conservation as well as greenhouse gas, packaging and waste reduction.
-We also advanced innovations in packaging and sustainable agriculture, and improved performance in overall productivity and plant efficiency
+We began to put in place the systems, processes and metrics needed to drive continuous improvement in energy and water conservation as well as packaging, greenhouse gas and waste reduction.
+We also advanced sustainable agriculture, and improved performance in overall productivity and plant efficiency.

 Whether its oats for Quaker, potatoes for Walkers, or apples for Copella PepsiCo depends on agriculture across our food and drinks business in the UK.
 The majority of our raw materials come directly from agriculture.